-- Award amount: This program provides a monthly allowance directly to a student for college, technical, or vocational programs, certification tests, on-the-job training or apprenticeships, tutoring, or work-study.
-This amount is currently $1,024 per month for a full-time student at a postsecondary institution but can be less depending on the program and whether the student is enrolled full- or part-time.
-Students completing apprenticeships or on-the-job training, for example, may receive a maximum of $747 per month.
+- Award amount: This program provides a monthly allowance directly to a student for college, technical or vocational programs, certification tests, on-the-job training, apprenticeships, tutoring, or work-study.
+Effective October 1, 2018, the allowance will provide up to $1,224 per month for a full-time student at a postsecondary institution.
+The amount will decrease depending on the type of program and whether the student is enrolled full or part time.

 - Eligibility: The student must be the daughter, son, or spouse of a veteran who was permanently disabled as a result of his or her military service or of a veteran who died while on active duty or as a result of his or her service.
 Dependents of service members who are missing in action are also eligible.